 We’ve answered all these questions for you!

-We provide short-term loans via both these routes, with bridging available up to 24 months, and our buy-to-let mortgage available for 2 or 3 years.
+We provide short-term property loans via both these routes, with bridging available up to 24 months, and our buy-to-let mortgage available for 5 years.
 All our specialist finance products factor in our clients’ specific circumstances along the way.
-To understand more about what short-term loans are and how they work, we need to first answer two key questions:
+To understand more about what they are and how short-term loans work, we need to look into the 2 main types: